JCMexplains/writing-for-success-2023/textbook.md

 #### Writing At Work

 On the job you will sometimes give oral presentations based on research you have conducted.
-A concluding statement to an oral report contains the same elements as a written conclusion.
-You should wrap up your presentation by restating the purpose of the presentation, reviewing its main points, and emphasizing the importance of the material you presented.
+The conclusion of an oral report should be similar to a written conclusion.
+You should wrap up your presentation by restating the purpose of the presentation, reviewing its main points, and emphasizing the importance of what you presented.
 A strong conclusion will leave a lasting impression on your audience.